 Durable goods are consumer goods that have a long lifespan and don’t wear out quickly.
-Customers don’t purchase them often since such goods are considered expensive and people can use them for at least three years.
+Customers don’t purchase them often since they are considered expensive, and people can use them for at least three years.

-In this article, we’ll review the characteristics of durable goods, their types, make the difference between durable and nondurable goods clear, and see various examples.
+In this article, we’ll review the characteristics of durable goods and their types, make the difference between durable and nondurable goods clear, and see various examples.

 Characteristics of Durable Goods

-Durable goods (also called durables) can be used for a long time and customers don’t have to purchase them often.
-In general, if employed correctly for individual or business purposes they can serve their owner for years.
+Durable goods (also called durables) can be used for a long time, and customers don’t have to purchase them often.
+In general, if employed correctly for either individual or business purposes, they can serve their owner for years.
 This type of goods includes cars, appliances, office furniture, garden equipment, electronics, motorcycles, jewelry, and more.
-It’s essential to know how exactly durables differ from other goods so let’s review their characteristics:
+It’s essential to know how exactly durables differ from other goods, so let’s review their characteristics: